 What It Is:

 MERS stands for Middle East Respiratory Syndrome.
-It is a respiratory virus that is caused by a previously unseen variant of a coronavirus and was first detected in Saudi Arabia in 2012.
+It is a respiratory illness that is caused by a previously unseen variant of a coronavirus and was first detected in Saudi Arabia in 2012.
 According to public health officials, it is most similar to a strain of coronavirus previously found in bats.
 Although it is not the same as the SARS virus that circulated in 2003, that virus was also caused by a coronavirus variant that was previously found only in bats.

 MERS may also be listed as MERS-CoV, with The "CoV" representing coronavirus.